lshannon/spring-cloud-data-flow-setup/README.md

 FTP -> Transform Objects to JSON -> Filter on 'country=CA' -> HDFS

 This stream would poll a FTP for files.
 Each row of a file would be converted to JSON.
-Only JSON where the attribute country was equal to 'CA' would then be written down to HDFS.
+Only JSON where the attribute 'country' was equal to 'CA' would then be written down to HDFS.

 Using Spring Cloud Data Flow each step in this stream would become a application orchestrated by Pivotal Cloud Foundry.